NEO Planner V4.5

 But let's just be realistic when entering this value.
 A good starting point is

-the indication of the seeing value in the .log files of Astrometrica.
+to specify the seeing value in the Astrometrica .log files or in the display in

-In order to determine the best exposure time for each object, NEO Planner requires an
+To determine the best exposure time for each object,

-So it is best to enter a value that roughly corresponds to the best FWHM that
+Therefore, it is best to enter a value that is close to a mean FWHM that

-In this way, NEO Planner can largely ensure that an object is not exposed for
+In this way, NEO Planner can largely ensure that an object is not exposed too

 Use resolution